 Substance Dosage and Combination

 The dosage and combination of substances ingested play a critical role in detection times.
-Higher dosages of substances like GHB lead to longer detection periods in the body.
+Higher dosages of substances lead to longer detection periods in the body.
 Alcohol can enhance the effects of other drugs when consumed together, increasing the overall impact of spiked drinks.

-Combining GHB with alcohol or other substances can significantly heighten the risk of overdose.
+Combining drugs with alcohol or other substances can significantly heighten the risk of overdose.
 Knowing the amount and combination of substances ingested is vital as it significantly impacts drug detection windows.
 This knowledge can help in both medical treatment and forensic investigations.

 Hydration and Dehydration